Mary A. Francis

 Corporate Secretary and Chief Governance Officer

-Mary A. Francis, 51, is corporate secretary and chief governance officer for Chevron Corporation, a position she has held since 2015.
-She provides advice and counsel to the board of directors and senior management on corporate governance matters, manages the company’s corporate governance function and serves on the Law Function Executive Committee.
-She also serves as secretary to the board, the Executive Committee, and the Board Nominating and Governance Committee.
+Mary A. Francis, 55, is corporate secretary and chief governance officer for Chevron Corporation, a position she has held since 2015.
+She provides advice and counsel to the Board of Directors and senior management on corporate governance matters, manages the company’s corporate governance function and serves on the Law Function Executive Committee.
+She also serves as secretary to the Board, the Executive Committee, and the Board Nominating and Governance Committee.

 Previously Francis served as Chevron’s deputy corporate secretary since 2014.
 Prior positions include: 2012, chief corporate counsel, Corporation Law Department; 2009, general counsel, Chevron Asia Pacific Exploration and Production Company; 2007, managing counsel, Chevron Pipe Line Company and Chevron Shipping Company; 2005, lead senior counsel, Chevron Shipping Company.